Expand farmers markets.

 - Offer cooking classes.
 In Morgantown, at the farmers market pavilion, organizers are putting together a Healthy Eating program, featuring a culinary station that will give cooking demos every week and hand out recipe cards.

-- Create a farmers’ market kids’ club: In warm weather, the Bridgeport Farmers Market offers a children’s program every week.
+- Create a farmers’ market kids’ club: In warm weather, the Bridgeport Farmers Market offers a children’s POP (Power of Produce) program every week.
 They give each child a $2 token to spend at the market.
 The program has been wildly popular.
 Here’s a link to the original POP club in Oregon.

 - Invite local healthy lifestyle teachers to teach classes or give demos at the market: Morgantown has featured Pilates instructors, belly dancing teacher, zumba.